 - Neighborhood Task Forces

-Reduce the supply of available opioids in York County by increasing prescriber education regarding the Prescription Drug Monitoring Program (e.g. proper use, importance, and making sure individuals are not going to Maryland to receive prescriptions), pain management alternatives, utilization of Medication Take Back Boxes and events, awareness of public safety concerns and longer sentencing terms for drug dealers.
+Reduce the supply of available opioids in York County by increasing prescriber education regarding the Prescription Drug Monitoring Program, pain management alternatives, utilization of Medication Take Back Boxes and events, and proper storage of medications.

 Increase standard early intervention and education for youth as part of their regular health education routine (from elementary to college) that utilizes evidence-based models, certified trainers, minimize scare tactics, and provide encouragement and hope for the future.
 It will first be important to identify available preventative services available in York County and other areas (e.g. Mental Health services, non-drug and alcohol related activities, and required after school activities and curfews).